 If you’re interviewing for a new role, it’s important to be ready to discuss your salary expectations at the right time – which is usually once you’ve shown that you’re suitable for the job, but before you sign a contract.

-But for current employees, opportunities can also occur during performance reviews or at the conclusion of big projects.
+For current employees, opportunities can also occur during performance reviews or at the conclusion of big projects.
 Prepare what you’ll say when you ask for a pay rise by looking back to what you’ve achieved in the past 12 months.

 Find out the latest salary trends for your role and industry, so you can negotiate your next salary confidently.